maidsafe/rfcs/text/0054-published-and-unpublished-mutable-data/0054-published-and-unpublished-mutable-data.md

     version: u64,
     /// Contains a set of owners of this data.
 DataManagers enforce that a mutation request is
     /// coming from the MaidManager Authority of the Owner.
-    /// Currently limited to one owner to disallow multisig
     owners: BLS-PublicKey,
 }